MichielsenM/FOAM/docs/Configuration.md

 - n_sigma_box
 >   type: int <br>
     default: 3 <br>
-    Ignore models outside of an n-sigma error box on the surface properties in the observational data, set to None to include all models.
+    Ignore models outside of an n-sigma error box on the surface properties (Teff, logL, logg) included in the observational data, set to None to include all models.

 - free_parameters
 >   type: list <br>